Skip to content

 If you can’t find an appointment, use the waiting list: 75% of people who use the waiting list get appointments when they need them!
 Visit the FAQ section for more information.

 1. Online Chat appointments are not that different from our traditional face-to-face appointments, except that, well, you don’t have to physically be in the same room.
-You still book an appointment for a set time, and you show up for that appointment, but you show up in our online consultation space and use video and/or text to chat.
-These appointments are great for brainstorming, asking questions about your assignments, or feedback at any stage of the writing process through conversation and collaboration.
+You still book an appointment for a set time and show up for that appointment, but you show up in our online consultation space and use webcam and/or audio to communicate.
+These appointments are great for brainstorming, asking questions about your written or studio assignments, or feedback at any stage of the process through conversation and collaboration.

-2. Written Feedbackappointments (only recommended for 2nd year and up) are great for those who are unable to find time to meet with a tutor due to timezone differences.
-You simply upload your paper and receive your feedback by end of the appointment!
+2. Written Feedback appointments (only recommended for 2nd year and up and for written work) are great for those who are unable to find time to meet with a tutor due to timezone differences.
+You simply upload your writing and receive your feedback by end of the appointment!
 These appointments are great when you have a lot of writing already done and have a clear understanding of the assignment.
 They are not good for brainstorming appointments.
 Please note, the feedback will be in the form of comments and questions – tutors will not do detailed editing for grammar.

-1) Log into our booking sitewith your ECUAD login credentials.
+1) Log into our booking site with your ECU login credentials.

 2. Find a writing consultant who offers Online Chat appointments.
 Click on a white square, which indicates an available appointment slot (you can book 30-60 minutes a day, up to 90 minutes a week)